Lelxuch/python-assignment-3/README.md

 ## Usage

 Go to src folder and open main.py.
-First you need to do is to set your password for pgAdmin instead of root in app.config['SQLALCHEMY_DATABASE_URI'] = 'postgresql://postgres:root@localhost/pythonPractice'
+First you need to do is to set your password for pgAdmin instead of root, and database name instead of pythonPractice in app.config['SQLALCHEMY_DATABASE_URI'] = 'postgresql://postgres:root@localhost/pythonPractice'

 ```bash
 cd src